Sploups21/CTF/Midnight Flag CTF/ANDROID/Trousse social - Write up.md

 - we have a key : <strong>IMTHEBOSS</strong>
 - a XOR is performed for each character in the ciphertext with the key with several steps

+So we have something that looks like a decryption routine...

 I tried to make a Python script to reproduce the decryption algorithm but was kinda lost since Java code gives me PTSD...
 So I sent the code to a teammate and he responded two minutes later :